Silenttttttt/BaseDiscord/README.md

 To perform the CHARSET verification:
 - Run the script and follow the prompts to copy the encoded message.
 - Paste the message into Discord and copy it back.
-- Paste the copied message into the terminal to verify the decoding.
+- Paste the copied message into the terminal to verify the encoding and decoding through discord.

 ## Contributing